jimeh/emacs-builds/README.md

 ## Build Process

 Building Emacs is done using the [jimeh/build-emacs-for-macos][] build script, executed within a GitHub Actions workflow.
+This is why macOS 10.15.x or later is required, as it's the oldest version of macOS available in GitHub Actions.

-Full build history is available [here][actions].
+Full history for all builds is available on GitHub Actions [here][actions].

 [jimeh/build-emacs-for-macos]: https://github.com/jimeh/build-emacs-for-macos
 [actions]: https://github.com/jimeh/emacs-builds/actions